Kinowanosaku

 Kiwanosaku (城輪柵, Kiwanosaku) was a late Nara period though Heian period josaku-style Japanese castle located in what is now part of the town of Sakata, Yamagata Prefecture in the Tōhoku region of Japan.
 Its ruins are now an archaeological site and have been protected by the central government as a National Historic Site since 1932.

 History

-In the late Nara period, after the establishment of a centralized government under the Ritsuryō system, the Yamato court sent a number of military expeditions to what later became Dewa Province of northern Japan to bring the local Emishi tribes under its control.
+In the late Nara period, after the establishment of a centralized government under the Ritsuryō system, the imperial court sent a number of military expeditions to what later became Dewa Province of northern Japan to bring the local Emishi tribes under its control.
 After the establishment of Akita Castle on a Japan Sea coast, Yamato forces gradually pushed into the hinterland of what is now Akita Prefecture and Yamagata Prefecture, establishing several fortified settlements against increasing Emishi opposition, and building civil administrative centers.
 The provincial capital of Dewa Province was relocated from Akita Castle to this location towards the end of the Nara period.
 The building remained in use for approximately 400 years, but is not known when they were abandoned and allowed to fall into ruin.